How to Choose the Best Realtor to Sell Your Home

 An agent who represents both parties (what’s known as a “dual agent” or a “transaction agent”) is contractually obligated to both the seller’s and buyer’s interests.

-This makes negotiating the best price for the seller nearly impossible.
+This makes negotiating the best price for the seller impossible.

 But it also does something else.

-This is the sole reason why some agents will intentionally limit the exposure of a home they have listed.
+This is why some real estate agents intentionally limit the exposure of a home they have listed.

 Now, sometimes a buyer won’t have an agent — or a listing agent might have a buyer who is interested in your home.

-Because these are the agents with questionable character.
+Because these are the agents with questionable integrity.

 They prioritize getting a higher commission above looking out for a seller’s best interests.

-The percentage you should watch out for varies by county (I know because this is a key data point we look at before matching a seller with a good listing agent).
+The percentage you should watch out for varies by area (I know because this is a key data point we look at before matching a seller with a top local realtor).

 But I can tell you this…

-A good rule of thumb is to not pick a realtor who has represented both the seller and buyer in 10% or more of their listings — no matter which county you’re selling in.
+A good rule of thumb is to not pick a realtor who has represented both the seller and buyer in 10% or more of their listings — no matter which area you’re selling your home in.

-Searching online can be a great way to find a good real estate agent.
+Searching online can be a great way to find a realtor to sell your house.

-It gives you an opportunity to compare some of the qualities you should look for.
+It gives you an opportunity to compare some of the qualities you should look for in a real estate agent.

 And makes it easier to disqualify the listing agents you shouldn’t choose.

-• Reviews: Analyzing reviews on multiple platforms is a great way to learn about what others in your area think of an agent.
-Look for common language in the reviews left by sellers (communication, service, negotiating, responsiveness, etc.) This takes a little time but is a great indicator of the type of service an agent provides (which is why our algorithm does this for sellers).
+• Reviews: Analyzing reviews on multiple platforms is a great way to learn what others in your area think of an agent.
+But don’t just look at an agent’s ratings.
+Pay attention to common themes in the reviews left by sellers, such as communication, service, negotiating, responsiveness, etc. This takes a little time but is an excellent indicator of the type of service an agent provides (which is why our algorithm does this for sellers).

 • Listings sold: Find the agent’s listings in your area, and focus on the ones that were sold over the last several years.
 Years of experience is important, but recent selling experience carries more weight.
 And be sure you’re looking at the sales where they represented the seller (and not the buyer).

-You should conduct this research even if you find an agent at an open house or through a referral.
+You should conduct this research even if you find a prospective real estate agent at an open house or through a referral.

-Because due diligence will increase your chances of choosing the right real estate agent.
+Because due diligence will increase your chances of choosing an agent who meets the right qualifications to sell your home.

 But be careful…

-Some sellers get swooned by the wrong criteria when finding agents online.
+Some sellers get swooned by the wrong criteria when exploring real estate agents online.

 Take real estate giant Zillow, for example.